Growth Mindset

 Promote an inclusive environment

 One element of a fixed mindset is that it evaluates solutions through set methods.
-The input of employees at all levels should therefore be sought to encourage the analysis of problems from various perspectives.
+The input of employees at all levels should be sought to encourage the analysis of problems from different perspectives.

 Do not penalize failure